 Choosing Magento 2 is more cost-effective and reliable than other solutions.
 But, if you are still in doubt, here’s another reason: Your eCommerce business will be able to run promotions and special offers smoothly thanks to the default Magento functionality.
 This feature allows store admins to apply discounts to individual products or to set up rules when a set of conditions is met, which means saving you time thanks to automation.

-Migrating a whole website is never an easy task, but as soon as you start doing it, the better.
+Migrating a whole website is never an easy task, but the better as you start doing it.
 Besides, if you still use Magento 1 after June 2020, you will be putting your website and your business at risk.

 If you need help to make a decision, we are happy to assist you.
 We’ve developed more than 600 eCommerce websites, and we know how to do it properly.
 To be sure, check out the description of the four critical stages every project goes through.
 If you have any additional questions, don’t hesitate to leave them in the comments.
 One of our experts will answer it promptly.